-During 2015/16 there were no material related party transactions involving senior officers of the Constabulary, other than those included under employees remuneration set out in Note 12 of these financial statements.
+During 2015/16 there were no material related party transactions involving senior officers of the Constabulary, othe than those included under employees' remuneration set out in Note 12 of these financial statements.
 All Chief Officers have been written to requesting details of any related party transactions and there are no disclosures.

 Central Government has significant influence over the general operations of the CC, it is responsible for providing the statutory framework within which the CC operates, provides the majority of its funding and prescribes the terms of many of the transactions that the CC has with other parties.
-Income from contral gevernment is set out in Note 16 of these form contral gevernment is set out in Note 16 of these form contral gevernments.

 Norfolk and Suffolk Constabularies have implemented significant collaborative arrangements.
-These are fully disclosed in Note 20.
+These are fully discloser In Note 20

-No other material transactions with related parties have been entered into except where disclosed elsewhere in th accounts
+No other material transactions with related parties have been entered into except where disclosed elsewhere in the